Return on Art

 They are in the business of human outcomes.

 Confidence.
-Belonging.
+Connection.
 Empathy.
 Well-being.
-Readiness.
+Workforce readiness.

 That is not a side effect of the work.